 AMERICAN MEDICAL RESPONSE GROWING FLEET OF AMBULANCE UTILIZING THE NEWEST EQUIPMENT, UNITS BUILT THE EXCEED FEDERAL REQUIREMENTS

-West MI Division of American Medical Response (AMR) received new 2013 Ambulance with new paint and light bar scheme.
+In 2013 the West MI Division of American Medical Response (AMR) received it's 1st Ambulance with the companies new paint scheme and light bar scheme.

 Jessica Herringa is a 25-year-old female, 5 feet 1 inch tall, weighing about 110 pounds, and has blonde, shoulder-length hair, blue eyes and wears wire-rimmed glasses.
 She may be wearing a blue-collared shirt that says Sternberg Exxon.
 She was abductucted from her Place of Work, the above sketch is the possible Suspect!
 Please call the If you have a tip, please call Silent Observer at 231-72-CRIME (27463) or Norton Shores PD at 231-733-2691. if you know this man or the where abouts of Jessica.

 Sadly as of SEPTEMBER 2014 Jessica remains missing